Nahteee/Pet_Adoption_Centre_Website_SDP/README.md

 10. Added pet functions

 **Finished Design**
-1. Form pages //in progress
+1. Form pages
+2. "home" pages
+3. browsing pages

 **TODO**
-1. Page design for literally everything else
+1. Add headers to everything
+2. Maybe improve the design (its poopoo)

 **BUGS**
 1. Submitting and editing applications - forms are vulnerable to an SQL injection(do NOT enter single quotation marks) page works otherwise.
-2. comment; time no default value
+2. image uploading does not work help lol

 ⠀⠀⠀⡯⡯⡾⠝⠘⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢊⠘⡮⣣⠪⠢⡑⡌
 ⠀⠀⠀⠟⠝⠈⠀⠀⠀⠡⠀⠠⢈⠠⢐⢠⢂⢔⣐⢄⡂⢔⠀⡁⢉⠸⢨⢑⠕⡌